Statistical identification of ringdown modes with rational filters: QNM rational filter

 where $\Pi (M_f, \chi_f)$ is the prior for $M_f$ and $\chi_f$, and we have evaluated the integral using a sum with a resolution of ($\Delta M_f, \Delta \chi_f$).
 Throughout this work, we use a uniform prior over mass and spin.
 Given an observation, we define a detection statistic ($\mathcal{D}$) used for hypothesis testing to quantify how well an observation prefers a hypothesis $\mathcal{H}$ over an alternative $\mathcal{H}'$:

-Here $\mathcal{D}$ is analogous to a log Bayes factor but formally differs from the Bayes factors computed by other time-domain ringdown analyses (for a further details see Appendix \ref{sec:semi-Bayesian}).
+Here $\mathcal{D}$ is analogous to a log Bayes factor but formally differs from the Bayes factors computed by other time-domain ringdown analyses.
+As such, we refer to our method as a hybrid Bayesian-like analysis, where the parameter estimation of $M_f$ and $\chi_f$ uses a Bayesian framework but the detection of modes with the detection statistic is not strictly Bayesian (for details see Appendix \ref{sec:semi-Bayesian}).
 We label a hypothesis by its QNM mode content, e.g. $\{220, 221\}$.
 For a hypothesis, the joint posterior quantile, i.e. the credible contour of which a given set of mass and spin ($M_0, \chi_0$) falls on, can be computed by integrating the likelihoods returned by the rational filter:

-Where we have omitted the $\mathcal{F}_{\rm tot}$ and $\Delta t_0$ parameters in the likelihood for compactness and a lower $p(M_{0},\chi_{0})$ value indicates a better match between $(M_{0},\chi_{0})$ and the estimated $(M_f,\chi_f)$.
+Where we have omitted the $\mathcal{F}_{\rm{tot}}$ and $\Delta t_0$ parameters in the likelihood for compactness and a lower $p(M_{0},\chi_{0})$ value indicates a better match between $(M_{0},\chi_{0})$ and the estimated $(M_f,\chi_f)$.

 Finally, the matched-filter SNR of an observation is:

 with

 Note that the matched-filter SNR differs from the optimal SNR, which assumes no additive noise in the data and is given by $\sqrt{\langle h_t | h_t \rangle}$.
 Throughout the paper, we use SNR to denote the matched filter SNR of a signal for conciseness.